 - Penalty – In some states, you will face a fine if you decide to skip buying health insurance after divorce altogether.
 If health insurance is required by law, not carrying coverage will sting at tax time.
 You will owe the government a flat fee or a percentage of your income, whichever is greater, when you pay your income taxes.
 This nationwide requirement expired in most states in 2019.

 A majority of Americans qualify for some type of premium tax credit, a financial subsidy to help lower the cost of their health insurance plan.
 When you begin shopping for health insurance, calculate what your Obamacare tax subsidy might be in advance of making a decision on which plan you intend to purchase.

-If an Obamacare plan doesn't match your budget or you believe you will obtain health insurance from an employer in the near future, short-term health insurance is an affordable alternative option.
+If an Obamacare plan doesn't match your budget or you believe you will obtain health insurance after a divorce from an employer in the near future, short-term health insurance is an affordable alternative option.
 There are a few things to know about these temporary health insurance plans:

 - You cannot have certain pre-existing conditions, and most of these plans have blanket exclusions for all pre-existing conditions.
 If you have a pre-existing condition, an Obamacare care or employer plan is your best option.

 - Coverage can start as soon as the day after you apply.